rubenrua/Notes/templates/emails.md

 * Please feel free to contact us should you have any further questions
 * Best regards
 * I'll respond to all queries between lines.
+* Hi, i am assigning this to a DEV to look into this further to take an action.
+Thanks! (and it will take a while)

 ## LINKS